How To Make Homemade Laundry Powder Using Only THREE Ingredients!

 Making Homemade Laundry Powder

-I use large ice cream tub lids as an improvised cutting board.
-The raised edge keeps everything close so it’s much less messy than a typical cutting board, and it’s a great way to recycle.
+I use a large ice cream tub lid as an improvised cutting board.
+The raised edge keeps everything close so it’s less messy than a typical cutting board, and a great way to recycle.

 3 Ingredient laundry detergent recipe only uses 1-2 tablespoons per typical load.
 Cheap, easy to make, and effective! #TexasHomesteader